Family travel guide: Norway in a Nutshell with older kids

 Norway

 The home of the superlative (but for good reason)!
 Flam (or Flåm) is a small village, nestling at one end of the Aurlandsfjord, which punches well above its weight.
 Cruise passengers and guided coach groups sweep through this gem in hours.
 However, I recommend a longer stay in Flam with kids.
 My hubby and I spent 2 days in Flam with our boys (then aged 11 and nearly 13) in August 2025 as part of a longer independent trip around Norway.
 Read on for my tips on some fantastic things to do in Flam with kids!
 Reflections in the amazingly clear water!
 Flam river on the approach by train!
-Enjoy warming lamb stew or sour-cream porridge at the Fjord Farm 1.
-Stay overnight in Flam with kids Flam is at…
+Enjoy warming lamb stew or sour-cream porridge at the Fjord Farm Planning a wider Norway family trip?
+Although Flam should not…

 Read More